Updated: Oct 10, 2022

 Any large scale effort should have a governing plan and clean energy initiatives are no different.
 A CER tells you which projects should be undertaken, in what order and why.
 It’s your playbook to deliver the energy efficiency goals you’ve set out to achieve.

-Donovan Energy is a clean energy project development company focused on energy procurement, energy efficiency, on-site renewable energy production, and energy project finance.
+Donovan Energy is a clean energy solutions project development company focused on energy procurement, energy efficiency, on-site renewable energy production, and energy project finance.
 If you are interested in learning more about how a Clean Energy Roadmap might help reduce energy consumption in your building, please contact us.
 We’re energy nerds and would love to help!